-- If you only enroll yourself on this plan, then you have an individual OOPM.
-After you reach your OOPM, your healthcare will be fully covered by the plan, and you will have full coverage for the rest of the plan year. - If you enroll yourself and any dependents, then you have a family OOPM.
-Once your family's covered medical and pharmacy costs hit the family OOPM, all enrolled members will have full coverage for the rest of the plan year.
+- Each person on the plan has an individual OOPM.
+After an individual reaches their individual OOPM, their healthcare will be fully covered by the plan, and they won't have to share the cost of medical and pharmacy services. - Your whole family's costs are also capped at the family OOPM amount.
+Once your family's covered medical and pharmacy costs hit the OOPM, all enrolled members will have full coverage for the rest of the plan year.
+This is true even if some individuals haven't yet hit their individual OOPM.